Select Language

 Correct Cryptocurrency ASIC Pricing: Are Miners Overpaying?

-Analysis of cryptocurrency mining hardware pricing using financial options theory, demonstrating how volatility increases ASIC value and current pricing methods create arbitrage opportunities.
+Analysis of cryptocurrency mining hardware pricing using financial options theory, showing miners overpay due to ignoring volatility risks and providing a new pricing model.

 hashratecurrency.com | PDF Size: 0.6 MB